muratk5n/thirdwave/en/README.md

 ---

-They can experiment on this; take frozen lava pieces, heat them up to 5600 and see if they become "plasma".

----

 Hot molten magma

 ---

 Magma goes as high as 1600 C and magma is liquid so we know high temp allows liquids.
-The Sun surface is 5600 C.
+The Sun surface is 5600 C. Easy experiment, take frozen lava pieces, heat them up to 5600 and see if they become "plasma".

 ---